New buzzword Customer Centricity?

 Companies are breaking their heads every day about how to inspire their customers and are gearing up for a great product.
 But why is this often not enough?
-This is where Customer Centricity comes in.
+This is where the buzzword Customer Centricity comes in.

-“A company is only successful when the customer comes back and not the product!”(Wendelin Wideking)
+“A company is only successful when the customer comes back, not the product!”(Wendelin Wideking)

-Customer Centricity creates decisive competitive advantage
+Not only a buzzword Customer Centricity creates decisive competitive advantage

 Everyone tries, only one makes it.
 In many industries and in markets full of comparable products, this is teeming with competitors and companies that compete and compare with each other.
 Everyone wants to take the top job in the market and win over the customers.
 Easier said than done.